NEC: Overview

 NEC started exporting telephone sets to China in 1904.
 In 1905, Iwadare visited Western Electric in the U.S. to see their management and production control.
 On his return to Japan, he discontinued the "oyakata" system of sub-contracting and replaced it with a new system where managers and employees were all direct employees of the company.
 Inefficiency was also removed from the production process.
 The company paid higher salaries with incentives for efficiency.
-New accounting and cost controls were put in place, and time clocks installed.
+New accounting and cost controls were put in place, and time clocks was installed.

 Between 1899 and 1907 the number of telephone subscribers in Japan rose from 35,000 to 95,000.
 NEC entered the China market in 1908 with the implementation of the telegraph treaty between Japan and China.
 They also entered the Korean market, setting up an office in Seoul in January 1908.
-During the period of 1907 to 1912 sales rose from 1.6 million yen to 2 million yen.
+During the period from 1907 to 1912 sales rose from 1.6 million yen to 2 million yen.
 The expansion of the Japanese phone service had been a key part of NEC's success during this period.

-The Ministry of Communications delayed a third expansion plan of the phone service in March 1913, despite having 120,000 potential telephone-subscribers waiting for phone installations.
+The Ministry of Communications delayed a third expansion plan of the phone service in March 1913, despite having 120,000 potential telephone subscribers waiting for phone installations.
 NEC sales fell sixty percent between 1912 and 1915.
 During the interim, Iwadare started importing appliances, including electric fans, kitchen appliances, washing machines, and vacuum cleaners.
 Electric fans had never been seen in Japan before.
 The imports were intended to prop up company sales.
 In 1916, the government resumed the delayed telephone-expansion plan, adding 75,000 subscribers and 326,000 kilometers of new toll lines.
-Thanks to this third expansion plan, NEC expanded at a time when much of the rest of Japanese industry contracted.
+Thanks to this third expansion plan, NEC expanded at a time when much of the rest of the Japanese industry contracted.